ProjectMilestonegroupL/MilestoneProject/README.md

 The model overfitted so we decided to try adding dropout or/and a batch normalization.

+The dropout is a regularization technique.
+It prevent overfitting by randomly selecting neurons who will be ignored during training.

+The batch normalization is a method used to make artificial neural networks faster and more stable through normalization of the layers' inputs by re-centering and re-scaling.

 Here is the graph of validation loss & accuracy.
 - in red : with batch normalization
 - in orange : with dropout